1967 United Kingdom foot-and-mouth outbreak

 The 1967 United Kingdom foot-and-mouth outbreak was a major outbreak of foot and mouth disease in the United Kingdom.
 The only centre of the disease, in contrast to the three concentrated areas in the 2001 crisis, was on the Wales border with Shropshire.
 France and other European countries were also affected by the crisis.

 Background

-There were three official inquiries into the foot-and-mouth epidemics and the Government’s response in the fifty years prior to the 1967 outbreak.
+There were three official inquiries into the foot-and-mouth epidemics and the Governments' response in the fifty years prior to the 1967 outbreak.
 These occurred in 1922, 1923-1924, and 1953.
 In the 1950s, there was a substantial outbreak across the United Kingdom.
 Of the thirteen years leading up to the 1967 outbreak, there were only two years that there was no reported outbreak.
 During this period, foot-and-mouth was prevalent across Europe.

 Outbreak

 In October 1967, a farmer from Bryn Farm near Oswestry in the county of Shropshire, concerned by the health of one of their sows, sought veterinary advice and the animal was found to have contracted foot-and-mouth disease.
 Bryn Farm was immediately put into quarantine and general animal movement was banned.
 The virus rapidly spread to the nearby Ellis Farm.
 Two cows from the latter had already been sent to market, leaving the farmers in a vulnerable position.
 In the following months, over 2,364 outbreaks were detected in the United Kingdom.
 Ninety-four percent of the cases occurred in North-West Midlands and North Wales.